 Judgment Seat of Christ.
-The judgment of all Church Age believers (Rom.
+The judgment of all Church Age believers (2 Cor.
+5:10; Rom.
 14:10-12).
 Salvation is not an issue here, for these believers possess eternal life (John 3:16), having been born into God’s family (John 1:12), and they do not enter into judgment or condemnation (John 3:18; 3:36; 5:24; Rom.
 8:1).
 Performance and motive is the issue.
 How well have these believers invested their lives for Jesus (Col. 3:17, 23-25)?
 Every Christian is building on the foundation that has been laid.
 He is building with materials that survive the fire of Christ’s judgment or that do not (1 Cor.
 3:12-15).
 If the Christian has done his work for the Lord, it will survive, and he will be rewarded.
 If not, his work will not survive, yet he himself will (1 Cor.
 3:15).
 Faithful investing of one’s life for the Lord will, I believe, result in greater opportunity to serve Him later (Luke 19:11-19).
 This judgment will either take place with each believer when he meets the Lord (1 John 3:2-3) and / or else after the entire Church is raptured prior to the start of the Tribulation period.
-By the time Christ returns to Earth (Rev. 19:11-21), the Church has been completely purified and is ready to return with Him as His spotless bride (Rev. 19:7-9).
+By the time Christ returns to Earth (Rev. 19:11-21), the Church will have been completely purified and will be ready to return with Him to earth as His spotless bride (Rev. 19:7-9).
 See a more extensive discussion of the Judgment Seat of Christ.

 Justification.
 The act of God whereby He declares the one who trusts in Jesus Christ to be righteous.
 The whole question of salvation impinges upon many areas, not the least of which is the integrity of God.
 How can a holy God, who cannot sin, bring to eternal salvation depraved sinners who are not righteous (Rom.
 3:10), who do not seek God (Rom.
 3:11), who do no good (Rom.
 3:12), and who do not fear God (Rom.
 3:18)?
 How can man become righteous when, by keeping the Law, he can never be justified (declared righteous, dikaioō, 1344) in God's sight (Rom.
 3:20)?

 The answer is that God Himself has revealed a different kind of righteousness (Rom.
 3:21).
 (1) It is a "without law" righteousness that comes from God (Rom.
 3:21).
 (2) It is a righteousness that is attested both in the Law and in the Prophets (Rom.
 3:21).
 (3) It is a righteousness that comes, without distinction, to every person who trusts in Jesus the Messiah (Rom.
 3:22).
 (4) It is a righteousness that is granted without distinction to all who believe because all, without distinction, have sinned and have fallen short of God's glory, the standard of His goodness (Rom.
 3:23).
 (5) It is a righteousness which God assigns to people as a gift, on the basis not of merit, but of grace (Rom.
 3:24).
 (6) It is a righteousness made possible because Jesus the Messiah, through His sacrifice on the cross, has paid the full purchase price to rescue man from the clutches of Satan and from death, the consequence of sin (Rom.
 3:24).
 (7) It is a righteousness in which the full penalty has been paid for all the sins of all the people in the world who believe.
-(8) It is a righteousness God secured by displaying Jesus publicly as the legal satisfaction (propitiation, hilastÍrion, 2435) for sin.
+(8) It is a righteousness God secured by displaying Jesus publicly as the legal satisfaction (propitiation, hilastêrion, 2435) for sin.
 Jesus paid the full penalty for sin by paying for it with His own life's blood.
 The payment is secured for each individual person who believes in Jesus (Rom.
 3:25).
 In sacrificing His own Son God demonstrated His own righteousness in passing over sins committed by people from the beginning of the history of the human race (Rom.
 3:25).
 In providing Jesus as the all-time payment for sin, God was consistent with His Divine standard that the consequences of sin -- death -- must be fully paid.
 In this way He Himself could remain just, and yet justify (declare to be righteous) every person who exercised faith in Jesus (Rom.
 3:26).

 The Apostle Paul continued to discuss the doctrine of justification in the next chapter.
 He made several point: (1) Abraham was saved through faith, apart from any works (Rom.
 4:1-5).
 (2) David affirmed that the man is blessed "to whom God credits righteousness apart from works" (Rom.
 4:6-8).
 (3) Abraham's justification preceded his circumcision (Rom.
 4:9-12).
 Thus Abraham is the father of all who believe, though uncircumcised (Rom.
 4:11), and he is the father of all who, being circumcised, also believe (Rom.
 4:12).
 (4) Abraham's justification was by faith in God's promise apart from the Law (Rom.
 4:13-25).